Construction Arbitration in Australia

 The CAA brought Australian domestic arbitration law back in line with international best practice by imposing a statutory duty of confidence.
 Section 27E of the CAA prohibits the parties and the tribunal from disclosing confidential information, subject to certain exceptions.
 Pursuant to Section 27E(1) the parties may agree to opt-out of the statutory duty.

 The IAA, which deals with international arbitration, provided for confidentiality on an opt-in basis.
-However, in October 2015, the IAA was amended to mirror the duty of confidence required in respect of domestic arbitration.
+However, in October 2015, the IAA was amended to mirror the duty of confidence required in respect of domestic arbitration, by making confidentiality available on an opt-out basis.
+So unless the parties stipulate otherwise, proceedings arising from all arbitration agreements will remain confidential.

 As discussed above, the IAA gives effect to both the New York Convention and the Model Law (2006 version).
 The Model Law has, by virtue of Section 16 of the IAA, the force of law in Australia.
-Section 7 of the IAA enforces ‘foreign' arbitration agreements, and provides that a court must upon an application by a party to the proceedings stay any court proceedings within the ambit of the arbitration clause.
+Section 7 of the IAA enforces ‘foreign’ arbitration agreements,and provides that a court must, upon application by a party to the proceedings, stay any court proceedings within the ambit of the arbitration clause and refer the parties to arbitration.

-Article 8 of the Model Law relates to international arbitration as defined in the Model Law (as discussed above), which also stipulates that a court must, on application by a party to the proceedings, grant a stay of proceedings commenced contrary to the arbitration agreement.
+Article 8 of the Model Law relates to international arbitration as defined in the Model Law (as discussed above), which also stipulates that a court must, on application by a party to the proceedings, refer the parties to arbitration if an action is brought in a matter that is the subject of an arbitration amount.
 This article has been adopted in the domestic regime.

-Both the international and domestic regimes are subject to the usual exception that a stay will not be granted if the arbitration agreement is ‘null and void, inoperable or incapable of being performed'.
+Both the international and domestic regimes are subject to the usual exception that a reference to arbitration will not be made if the arbitration agreement is ‘null and void, inoperative or incapable of being performed’.

 The issues that arise in respect of stays are twofold: